-Student Name : Date:
+Student Name: Date:

+Teacher Name:

-student, and a • In the following category is one tion, identify three strengths (personal, academic, or extracurricular) you have observed in the specific example of how you observed the student demonstrate it. g sections, place a checkmark next to each area of difficulty you observe.
-Write NE if the e for which you have no evidence.
-Consider meeting with each student to compare their ours, and set goals for areas to address with strategies.
+student, and a spIn the following sone for which you on, identify three strengths (personal, academic, or extracurricular) you have observed in the pecific example of how you observed the student demonstrate it. sections, place a checkmark next to each area of difficulty you observe.
+Write NE if the category is u have no evidence.
+Consider meeting with each student to compare their ratings with yours, and as to address with strategies.

 Strengths Example of how student demonstrated strength

 Getting Started It is hard for student to get started on:

 Work at school

 Homework

 Chores at home

 New task

 Reading, writing, or math work

 Paying Attention It is hard for student to:

 Pay attention when the teacher is talking

 Follow directions

 Pay attention to what I'm reading

 Do work when there is noise or others are talking

 Stop daydreaming

 Trying It is hard for student to:

 Keep working even when things get difficult or confusing

 Stay awake and pay attention

 Work fast

-Make sure s/he does all the steps to complete a difficult task To do things s/he is not interested in but must do
+Make sure s/he does all the steps to complete a difficult task

+To do things s/he is not interested in but must do